Shellfish Closures Status & Trends

 Related Pages: B120 Shellfish Oil Spill Closures Red Tide Closures

 As shown in the next figure, the acreage of shellfish beds closed on July 1 in Buzzards Bay declined between 1994 and 2017.
-Increasing shellfish bed closures during the 1970s and 1980s was one of the principal drivers for the establishment of the Buzzards Bay National Estuary Program, and closures on July 1st was one of the indicators used by the NEP to track success in meeting goals of the Buzzards Bay Comprehensive Conservation and Management Plan, and by the Buzzards Bay Coalition in their state of Buzzards Bay reports.
-This figure does not include the Bouchard Oil spill shellfish bed closures.
+Increasing shellfish bed closures during the 1970s and 1980s was one of the principal drivers for the establishment of the Buzzards Bay National Estuary Program, and closures on July 1st are an indicator used by the NEP to track success in meeting goals of the Buzzards Bay Comprehensive Conservation and Management Plan, and by the Buzzards Bay Coalition in their state of Buzzards Bay reports.
+This figure does not include the Bouchard Oil spill shellfish bed closures during 2003 to 2005.

 Credit: Much of the information on this page was based on data kindly provided by the Massachusetts Division of Marine Fisheries which was analyzed by the BBNEP to prepare the maps and charts on this page.
 Note that all of Buzzards Bay is carved into “shellfish resource areas”, but only portions of these resource areas may have commercially or recreationally viable “shellfish beds.”

-Caution: This map is superseded by maps posted at town hall or notices posted at the shoreline
+Caution: This map is superseded by maps posted at town halls or notices posted at the shoreline.
+Download the interim 2024 data prepared by the Buzzards Bay NEP (not official, DMF has not yet posted GIS data).

 Brief history of shellfish bed closures in Buzzards Bay

 Throughout the 60s, 70s, and 80s, shellfish beds were increasingly being closed in Buzzards Bay due to fecal coliform contamination.
-As a result, keeping shellfish beds open and reopening closed beds were among the highest priorities contained in the Buzzards Bay Comprehensive Conservation and Management Plan when it was drafted in 1990.
-The reopening of shellfsih beds during the 1990s and 2000s were the result of the State Division of Marine Fisheries (DMF) and municipalities working together together to identify and remediate pollution sources.
+As a result, keeping shellfish beds open and reopening closed beds was among the highest priorities contained in the Buzzards Bay Comprehensive Conservation and Management Plan when it was drafted in 1990.
+The reopening of shellfish beds during the 1990s and 2000s were the result of DMF and municipalities working together to identify and remediate pollution sources.
 The opening of shellfish beds in Buzzards Bay resulted from two factors: water quality improvements and in implementing rainfall “conditional closure” programs.

 The expansion of the summer seasonal closures was due the extended duration of degraded warm water conditions.
 This decline in water quality in some cases relates to increased development near shore, increased year-round occupancy rates in some coastal vacation communities, warmer weather, and even extended occupation of harbors by waterfowl due to delayed migrations.